yeagerai/genworlds/README.md

 The easiest way to get started with the Genworlds framework is on Replit.

-Simply go [here]() and clone the the project, and start playing around.
+Simply go to the [Replit Genworlds-Community Fork](https://replit.com/@yeagerai/genworlds-community) and click RUN.

+After that, you can fork the project and start playing around with the world setup in the [use_cases/rountable/world-definition.yaml] file to try out your ideas.

 # Running locally
 ## Requirements